anismerchant/loginjs/Readme.md

 - Client email verification

-- Reset password email sent to client
+- Reset password email sent to the client

-- Verify email sent to client
+- Verify email sent to the client

 ## MongoDB Setup

 Login.js integrates with MongoDB.
-Before running Login.js module, be sure to lauch a MongoDB server and provide its URI as an environment variable in `.env` file (discussed above).
+Before running the Login.js module, be sure to launch a MongoDB server and provide its URI as an environment variable in `.env` file (discussed above).

 Alternatively, I recommend setting up a [MongoDB Cloud Cluster.](https://www.mongodb.com/cloud)

 ## Security Issues

 If you discover a security vulnerability or would like to help me improve Login.js, please email me.
-Alternatively, submit a pull request at this project's github, and we'll go from there.
+Alternatively, submit a pull request at this project's Github, and we'll go from there.
 Thank you for your support.

 ## API Endpoints

-To test these endpoints, I would higly recommend using Postman as per illustrations and other details below.
+To test these endpoints, I would highly recommend using Postman as per illustrations and other details below.

 Register Client